rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 #### rename

 The "rename" command renames a server.
-The first argument is the server&rsquo;s current name or its ID.
+The first argument is the server's current name or its ID.
 The second argument is the new name.

 Example: